 Additionally, goals should be:

-aligned with the core values and strategic objectives of the company
+- Aligned with the core values and strategic objectives of the company

-achievable but challenging, giving employees the opportunity to excel
+- Achievable but challenging, giving employees the opportunity to excel

-created with employees, giving them a sense of ownership
+- Created with employees, giving them a sense of ownership

-focused on future growth and improving performance
+- Focused on future growth and improving performance

 Once you have established goals, ask if they line up with the larger picture, coinciding with the team’s and organisation’s overall strategy.
 Are they compatible with the ambitions of the employee?
-Can they be better tailored to align personal interest and professional goals?
+Can they be better tailored to align personal interests and professional goals?